-Risk Reporting
+Risk reporting

-The risk report that forms part of our Group Management Report1) provides comprehensive information on our risk management system and the material risks associated with our business activities, products and services, and business relationships that have been identified for Aareal Bank Group.
+The risk report that forms part of our Group management report2) provides comprehensive information on our risk management system and the material risks associated with our business activities and relationships, products and services that have been identified for Aareal Bank Group.
 We do not see any other reportable risks pursuant to the CSR-RLUG whose potential adverse impacts on the aspects are or could be severe or whose occurrence is highly probable.
 We provide more detail on topics that are of particular importance to stakeholders who are interested in sustainability in the overview of risks and opportunities given at the beginning of each aspect.